Next Starter Logo

 Example: Sending from a Server Action

 The built-in contact form action in app/actions/contact.ts is the canonical example.
-It validates the form data with Zod, optionally checks a reCAPTCHA token, and sends the email to the address configured in APP_CONFIG.email:
+It validates the form data with Zod, optionally checks a reCAPTCHA token, then spreads the React-rendered { html, preview } from getContactFormEmail into sendEmail and sets replyTo to the visitor's address:

 "use server";